Biography

 Literature as Art: Beyond the Cover Group Exhibition - ArtToSavesLives Contemporary Gallery in North Miami, FL.

-Womxnhood Solo Exhibition curated by Laura Bustamante - One World Gallery in North Miami, FL.
+Womxnhood Solo Exhibition, curated by Laura Bustamante, at One World Gallery in North Miami, FL.

 2021